Why the choice of software pricing matters

 A startup with a product that has many different functions that can be kept on different degrees of power and complexity should use this product pricing model.

-For an example, look at Renderforest, a service for creation of pictorial content: clips, design elements, logotypes.
+For example, look at Renderforest, a service for pictorial content creation: clips, design elements, and logotypes.
 The website offers 5 use plans for various categories of clients, from home users to corporations.

-The bottom options, Free, Lite and Amateur, are intended for visual designers and other private users.
-At these levels of access users get a limited choice of tools, and their clip creation is also restricted.
+The bottom options, Free, Lite, and Amateur, are intended for visual designers and other private users.
+At these access levels, users get a limited choice of tools, and their clip creation is also restricted.
 Small-time customers get the basics they require for a modest price.
-Professionals can subscribe to Pro and Agency, under which video and music creation options are more expansive and a vast database of content also opens up.
+Professionals can subscribe to Pro and Agency, which video and music creation options are more expansive and a vast content database also opens up.
 The highest-tier plan, Agency, permits getting reseller licenses.

 Commission-based

-👍🏻The upside is complete transparency: vendors know they will not lose any money except when they close a sale.
+👍🏻The upside is complete transparency.
+Vendors know they will not lose any money except when they close a sale.
 They don’t have to guess what they will be charged for, and they see exactly what the site does for them.
-This competitive pricing strategy attracts users, and the startup can grow and scale up at a good rate, with the income growing exponentially.
+This arrangement attracts users, and the startup can grow and scale up at a good rate, with the income growing exponentially.

 🤔 Suitable for…

-Commissions are used, among many other places, on fiverr, a freelancer search engine.
-Registration and advertising are free for the freelancers, but the website charges 20% off every payment for services rendered.
+Commissions are used, among many other places, on Fiverr, a freelancer search engine.
+Registration and advertising are free for freelancers, but the website charges 20% off every payment for services rendered.

 Multilevel (differentiated)

-👍🏻The upsides are obvious: the plans are made to match every customer category, and customers know just what to expect.
+👍🏻The upsides are obvious.
+The plans are made to match every customer category, and customers know just what to expect.
 The service flashes just the stuff to attract consumers on one level and megacorps on another, with everything in between.
-This competitive pricing strategy also permits customers to trade up in a staggered fashion, switching to a sufficiently advanced upgrade.
+This product pricing strategy also permits customers to trade up in a staggered fashion, switching to a sufficiently advanced upgrade.

-👎🏻The downsides are the reverse of the benefits: if the payment plans are unbalanced, unclear, too numerous from a desire to scoop in irrelevant segments, then prospective clients might skitter and choose some simpler, homelier competitor.
+👎🏻The downsides are the reverse of the benefits.
+If the payment plans are unbalanced, unclear, or too numerous from a desire to scoop in irrelevant segments, then, prospective clients might skitter and choose some simpler, homelier competitor.

 🤔 Suitable for…

-Most services can benefit from plan differentiation, given that this system combines the features of other software pricing models.
-If your startup must introduce itself to an unfamiliar audience before going full monty, you can throw a free version in their direction and see who will want to buy an improved package, so they can segment themselves up.
-For some products it may be possible to tune the functions and make a few tiers for the same corporate user.
+Most services can benefit from plan differentiation, given that this system combines the features of other software pricing strategies.
+If your startup must introduce itself to an unfamiliar audience before going full monty, you can throw a free version in their direction and see who will want to buy an improved package so they can segment themselves up.
+For some products, it may be possible to tune the functions and make a few tiers for the same corporate user.
 It all depends on the product, but you get a good deal of leeway.

 Supposing that you have decided on a startup pricing strategy and a price, the next step is to select a payment system that would be integrated into your product; this choice can influence your ultimate revenue, e.g. some services charge a commission.
 Here are a few examples of payment systems and their outstanding traits.